-Contingency plan is in place to identify potential liquidity crisis using a series of early warning indicators.
-The Company also maintain a certain percentage of liquid assets as a buffer against unforeseen liquidity requirement.
+The contingency plan is in place to identify potential liquidity crisis using a series of early warning indicators.
+The Company also maintains a certain percentage of liquid assets as a buffer against unforeseen liquidity requirements.
 The main objective is to honor all cash outflow commitments on an on-going basis and to satisfy the statutory liquidity requirement.